George Pickens: 2023 season

 In Week 2 of the 2023 season, Pickens had four receptions for 127 yards and a touchdown in the win over the Browns.
 In Week 5, against the Ravens, he had six receptions for 130 yards and a touchdown in the 17–10 win.
 In Week 16 against the Bengals, he had four receptions for 195 yards and two touchdowns, including a 86-yard reception for a score in the first quarter.
 In the following game, against the Seahawks, he had seven receptions for 131 yards in the win.
 He finished his second NFL season with 63 receptions for 1,140 yards and five touchdowns in 17 games and 16 starts.
-He finish the season leading the league in yards per reception with 18.1.
+He finished the season leading the league in yards per reception with 18.1.

 Pickens was on the receiving end of controversy throughout the 2023 season.
 After the Steelers' 20–16 victory over the Tennessee Titans, Pickens was criticized for lacking effort on the field.
 Throughout the previous two games, Pickens only completed three of ten receptions for 21 yards.
 He followed the criticism by posting on his Instagram story the words "free me" and deleted all posts related to the Steelers.
 Pickens defended his post by making another post on Instagram explaining that the post was not directed at the Steelers, stating it has "[nothing] to do with football."

 During Week 15 against the Indianapolis Colts, Pickens was again criticized for a lack of effort, most notably not blocking for running back Jaylen Warren on a potential touchdown drive near the goal line.
 Following the game, Pickens responded to the criticism stating he was attempting to avoid injury.